EzeBernardine/100daysofcode/css-flex/README.md

 ## Display: inline-flex
 This equally displays the elements stack horizontally,but its difference fron display: flex, is that *it doest not take over the entire row, it takes the exact wdth, whethear, small or big*

+#Display: inline
+Y=This display the element as an inline element just like  span tag.
+*Any height and width will be ignored*

+# Display: block
+This display the element as a block element like the p tag.
+*Each element takes up the whole width*

+# Display: content

 ## Height: 100vh
 This simplay sayslet the hieght be 100%.
 Ie, it should cover the entire height of the page